 There are breeds that are deliberately bred to retain the dwarf look of short legs and a small stature but this is not a practice in Maine Coon breeding programs.
 Therefore you are highly unlikely to see one of these cats with dwarfism.

-If a Maine Coon is neglected and not fed the correct or sufficient nutrition as a kitten it is more likely to be a smaller than average adult and suffer from related health problems.
+If a Maine Coon is neglected and not fed the correct, balanced nutrition as a kitten it is more likely to be a smaller than average adult and suffer from related health problems.

-It is essential to always feed these cats high-quality food in the correct amounts at each stage of their lives.
+It is essential to always feed Maine Coon cats high-quality protein-based food in the correct amounts for each stage of their lives.

 The Guinness World Records has stopped recording the world’s heaviest cats in order to discourage deliberate overfeeding which was starting to become a problem with owners wanting their cats to achieve fame for their size

 All records now only note the lengths or heights of the smallest and largest specimens.
 Let’s look at a few examples.